Gwillison415/hackerNews/README.md

 * when the results are returned from the api, the "loading..." string should go away and we should be able to see the results.

+* Add caching of the ajax query to HackerNews.
+If the user has already searched for a term, use the previous results, otherwise make an API call and cache the results.

 ### Stretch goal.
 As a pair:
 * add a dismiss button for each result.
 When the user clicks on dismiss, that result should be removed from the UI.